Why you should revisit KUCH KUCH HOTA HAI today…

 This wasn’t her debut.
 This wasn’t her first big film either.
 But, this was the first time the world realized how wonderful she was – complete with her seductive voice.
 Rani’s Tina was quite a siren.
 She was comfortably wooed by the college stud, Rahul, and ends up breaking poor Anjali’s heart – only to make up for it later.
 Doesn’t that make her the most wonderful “person” in this film?
 I am sure it does. 🙂

-Okay, it is QUITE a far-fetched thought to visualize a woman on her death bed (internal bleeding and stuff) penning a bundle of letters, BUT we totally buy Tina’s outlet of emotions.
+Okay, it is QUITE a far-fetched thought to visualize a woman on her death bed (internal bleeding, they say) penning a bundle of letters, BUT we totally buy Tina’s outlet of emotions.
 The whole film is based on a probability that Anjali Sharma wouldn’t be married by the time the young Anjali hits the age of 8.
 We buy that too….
 Because that was truly what the audiences desired.
 Plus, it established Tina to have a heart of gold besides her hot bod!

 5. Rahul – An unlikely hero!